asfarley/imgclass/README.md

  * ImageLabelSet: The main concept linking a set of images to a set of possible tags, and the results from user tagging.
  * ImageLabel: A user's tagged results from a single image
  * Image: A single image to be tagged, possible by multiple users
- * Job: A group of ImageLabels assiged to a particular worker
+ * Job: A group of ImageLabels assigned to a particular worker
  * Label: One of several possible object types that may occur in a given ImageLabelSet
  * User: Either an admin (capable of uploading ImageLabelSets and assigning jobs) or a worker (capable of tagging images).